Paracytophagy: Actin cytoskeleton

 Schematic of actin comet tail formation by Listeria using ActA.
 The nucleation complex Arp2/3 is recruited to ActA, a WASP mimic.
 Actin filament polymerization then takes place at the posterior end of the bacterium, propelling it through the host cell cytoplasm in the anterior direction.

 Actin is one of the main cytoskeletal proteins in eukaryotic cells.
 The polymerization of actin filaments is responsible for the formation of pseudopods, filopodia and lamellipodia during cell motility.
 Cells actively build actin microfilaments that push the cell membrane towards the direction of advance.

 Nucleation factors and the Arp2/3 complex

-Nucleation factors are enhancers of actin polymerization and contribute to the formation of the trimeric polymerization nucleus.
+Microtubule nucleation factors are enhancers of actin polymerization and contribute to the formation of the trimeric polymerization nucleus.
 This is a structure required to initiate the process of actin filament polymerization in a stable and efficient way.
 Nucleation factors such as WASP (Wiskott-Aldrich syndrome protein) help to form the seven-protein Arp2/3 nucleation complex, which resembles two actin monomers and therefore allows for easier formation of the polymerization nucleus.
 Arp2/3 is able to cap the trailing ("minus") end of the actin filament, allowing for faster polymerization at the "plus" end.
 It can also bind to the side of existing filaments to promote filament branching.